lvcodes3/todo-app/README.md

 # To Do App

-Made with React - TypeScript and styled-components for CSS styling.
+Made with React - TypeScript.

-We also utilize the singly linked list data structure which holds all the tasks (as nodes) in the to do list.
+Additional npm dependencies utilized: styled-components and react-modal.

+Also utilizes the LinkNode and LinkedList data structure; The LinkNode holds a task as data and holds a pointer to the next task or null; The LinkedList is a collection of the defined LinkNodes and contains the methods: toArray(), getSize(), insertNode(), removeNode(), updateNode(), and reverse().

 ## Features:

 1. Insert a Task

-2. Mark a Task as done (removes it from the list)
+2. Update a Task

+3. Complete a Task

-3. Clear List (removes all tasks from the list)
+4. Clear Task List

-4. Reverse List
+5. Reverse Task List

-5. Get the List Size
+6. Get Task List Size

-All the features utilize the singly linked list, which is instantiated in the Controller component, which then holds the components it controls: TaskInput, TaskList, and Task List Buttons inside of the TaskList.
+All of the features utilize the functionalities of the LinkNode and LinkedList data structures.
+The LinkedList is instantiated in the Controller component, which then passes it down by reference to the sub-components that utilize it as well: TaskInput, TaskList, and TaskListButtons.